joshwlivingston/advanced-r/README.md

 #### Factors

-Factors are useful when looking at categorical data, as you can see when data for a category is not present.
-Factors sit on top of integers with two attributes:
+Factors are useful when looking at categorical data.
+They sit on top of integers with two attributes:

 -   `class`: “factor”
 -   `levels`: defines factor’s categories